|Green Island, WI|

 Frank Drew retired from the Lighthouse Service in 1929 and passed away unexpectedly in 1931 from heart failure.
 His grave is marked by a granite monument inscribed with a lighthouse.
 In more recent years, a metal plaque with the following inscription was attached to the monument: “On 17 June 1999, the U.S. Coast Guard Cutter FRANK DREW (WLM557) was commissioned in Marinette.
 The cutter bearing Captain Drew’s name services Aids to Navigation in the Chesapeake Bay.”
 The Coast Guard has honored some of the country’s most distinguished keepers by naming their Keeper Class Coastal Buoy Tenders after them.
 In 2012, there were fourteen such tenders in service.

-Edward H. Cornell took charge of the lighthouse in 1929.
+Edward H. Cornell took charge of the lighthouse upon the retirement of Frank Drew in 1929.
 On January 31, 1930, Keeper Cornell and his son Warren returned to the lighthouse after having been away for a few days.
 They were enjoying dinner in the lighthouse when an explosion ripped doors and windows off and sent them flying for up to fifty feet.
 Keeper Cornell was uninjured by the explosion, while Warren was slightly hurt.
 The only immediate theory Keeper Cornell had was that fishermen, objecting to his use of the lighthouse as a base for winter operations, might have placed a bomb in the lighthouse.
 A lighthouse inspector sent to investigate the incident concluded that a defective gas stove was responsible for the explosion that caused $1,000 in damages.

 Having been abandoned since 1956, only a portion of the walls of the 1863 Green Island Lighthouse remains standing today, but Roen Salvage Company, the owners of Green Island, announced big plans for the island and lighthouse in 2011.
 A proposed $90 million development, which would be called Anna’s Vineyard at Green Island in honor of Anna H. Drew, would include condominiums and a marina on the island along with the rebuilt lighthouse.
 Ferry service to the island would be provided from both Marinette and Sturgeon Bay.